Assault Occasioning Actual Bodily Harm

 Often the facts which the prosecution allege are disputed.
 For example, the accused person denies that the incident actually occurred or occurred exactly how the prosecution allege.
 Remember, it is for the prosecution to prove that the incident occurred as they allege.

-As with any offence, even after a finding of guilt a court can still decide not to record a conviction under section 10 of the Crimes (Sentencing Procedure) Act 1999.
+As with any offence, even after a finding of guilt a court can still decide not to record a conviction.
+For information on the sentencing options that do not involve a criminal conviction, click here: NO CONVICTION IN NSW.

 - The person’s character, antecedents, age, health and mental condition;